 Often the management of these companies are held hostage to the overarching need of their investors to obtain an exit.

 These are facts, not conjecture.
 In the constantly evolving world of technology companies must adapt or die.

+By 'alternative choice' I mean privately held, self-funded, specialist technology companies whose ethics and culture are not driven by the needs of external investors, but rather by the people who work there, and the leaders who set the vision.
 ActiveDocs is one such company.
-A privately held, self-funded, specialist technology company whose ethics and culture are not driven by the needs of external investors, rather by the people who work here, and the leaders who set the vision.
-A company who puts their customers’ needs first, and develop technology with their feedback in mind.
+We put our customers’ needs first, and develop technology with their feedback in mind.